Vincent-VietTran/disinformer-clue-gen/Broadcast_Media/clue_analysis_matrices/game9_clue_analysis.md

 |-------|------------|
 | Rating | 2/5 - 🟢 Too Easy |

-**Reasoning:** The informed clues are very strong, making the correct answer relatively easy to identify.
-The misinformed clues are too weak to create significant confusion.
+**Reasoning:** The 'Informed' clues are very strong and specific, making the correct answer quite clear.
+The 'Fake' clues are also well-crafted to point away from the correct answer.
+The 'Misinformed' clues are too weak to add significant ambiguity, leaning towards making the puzzle easier than intended.

 ---